Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 Dogs have an exceptionally delicate sense of smell—up to a hundred times more intense than human senses.
 Hence, they can detect hints of chlorine in the water that we can't.

 Ultimately, the primary advantage of bottled water for dogs is that it is protected drinking water.
-Dogs can detect added substances that may not agree with their stomach-related system, and they might dismiss hard water from the tap as well.
+Dogs can detect added substances that may not agree with their digestive system, and they might dismiss hard water from the tap as well.

-1.5 Natural Spring Water for Dog's Drinking Water
+1.5 Natural Spring Water for Dogs' Drinking Water

 However, the degree of minerals in normal spring water is much lower than in tap water.